awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/s3/README.md

 2. Install the dependencies listed in the package.json.

 ```
-npm install ts-node -g # If using JavaScript, enter 'npm install node -g' instead
+npm install node -g
 cd javascriptv3/example_code/s3
 npm install
 ```
-4. In your text editor, update user variables specified in the ```Inputs``` section of the sample file.
+3. In your text editor, update user variables specified in the ```Inputs``` section of the sample file.

-5. Run sample code:
+4. Run sample code:
 ```
 cd src
 node [example name].js